aashirwad01/Google-Cloud-Platform-Cloud-Essentials/Lab-3: Kubernetes Engine.md

 - Virtual Machine : In simple terms we can use VM's to have more thn one os on a single computer.
 OS within an OS.
 It is also used to provide computing services and storage options to anyone over cloud .
 So putting in perspective of cloud VM provide you an option to use a High end processor say I9(very bad example but bear it) over any machine say even if you have a Pentium processor , one can harness the power of cloud , internet and VM to get Computer with any linux image OS.
 - Google Cloud Platform : It is public cloud computing services offred by Google .
 Like AWS and Azure another leader in IAAS services and PAAS services.
 Compute engine which provides virtual machine is IAAS while App engine is PAAS.
-- When to use IAAS vs PAAS : IAAS is used if organization has an inhouse made app and simply need s infrastructure to host it.
+- When to use IAAS vs PAAS : IAAS is used if organization has an inhouse made app and simply need an infrastructure to host it.
 While PAAS is used to streamline deployment and development using services provided.
 - Cloud shell : Interactive environment from google to manage cloud easily from the Web Browser.
 - Kubernetes :It is open source platform for managing containerized applications and platforms .
 It runs multiple applications across multiple clusters . while Docker is to create conatiners , Kubernetes manages the containers.
-- Containers : These are exectable units of software , a form of vitual os with executables , binary codes . library to run a software application .
+- Containers : These are exectable units of software , a form of vitual os with executables , binary codes .
+Library to run a software application .
 Basically they are used to make a code device independent .
-The idea of code ruuning on any computer put one .
+The idea of code running on any computer put onto.
 - Clusters : In GKE (Google Kubernetes Engine) a cluster consists of one control panel and various worker machines called nodes.
 - Node : Nodes are diffrent VM compute engine instances which are created when we create a cluster in GKE
 - Node Pools : Node pool is group of nodes in cluster that hae same configuration , i.e same local ssd , same cpu performance or node image .